SoftwareAG/c8y-docs/content/microservice-sdk/general-aspects-bundle/security.md

 There is a mechanism to encrypt the tenant options that afterwards are automatically decrypted when injecting them into microservices requests.

 If a tenant option is created with a key name that starts with "credentials.", it is automatically encrypted and can be fetched as unencrypted only by system users.
 For instance, when you create a tenant option in a category that matches to the application context path, the value is passed to the microservice by the microservice proxy on the platform as a header (key => value).
-Please note that therefore a space (i.e., " ") is not allowed as a tenant option value.
+Note that therefore a space (" ") is not allowed as a tenant option value.
 All encrypted options are decrypted and passed.
 Moreover, the options can be fetched via REST using the options endpoint at microservice runtime.

 Refer to tenant options in the [Tenant API](https://{{< domain-c8y >}}/api/core/#tag/Options) in the {{< openapi >}} for more details.